A White Kid with a Black Doll

 When I was a child, for Christmas one year, my parents gave me a box containing two dolls.
 One was white; the other was black.
 This act was not some statement that my mother (who did the shopping) was trying to make.
 She had no ulterior motive.
 I’m sure she didn’t even think about it—which is, of course, the whole point.

 My Parents in the late 1950’s

 I loved these two dolls.
 I did not prefer one to the other.
-They were sisters, the same age, born into our family simultaneously on Christmas morning, 1960.
+They were twin sisters, born into our family simultaneously on Christmas morning, 1960.

 They sat by the breakfast table with me.
 They snuggled together in their pram.
 They went on vacation with me.
 They watched me play when I wasn’t playing with them.

 I played with these dolls for as long as I played with dolls.

 My childhood was easy compared to Pecola’s.
 I don’t even pretend to comprehend fully the indignities that people of color have suffered.
 But thanks to cultural heroines like Toni Morrison, I can try.
 She once said in an interview that racism is something deficient in certain white people, something that prevents their societal view from being whole, something THEY need to fix.

 During the Obama administration, for discussion purposes, I asked my college students to write down what race our president was.
 Most wrote “black” or “African-American.”
 A very few noted that he is half-white.